buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 | **Sav.
 Throws**: | +1 Fortitude, +1 Reflex |
 | **Ability Score**: | Charisma or Dexterity |

-Once per day, you can make the Narrator reroll 1d6 of a check (Attack Rolls, Skill Checks, Saving Throws) and take the lower value between the two rolls.
+Once per day, you can make the Game Master reroll 1d6 of a check (Attack Rolls, Skill Checks, Saving Throws) and take the lower value between the two rolls.

 This Feat can be declared even after the dice have been rolled.